 The Faculty of Law's Career Development Office (CDO) works with students to inform and advise them on career planning.
 The CDO hosts information sessions and networking events to allow students to meet law firm representatives and learn about alternative career opportunities.
 The CDO will work with you from the beginning of your studies in first year to help you define your career aspirations and to guide you in meeting your goals.

 Student Services on campus

-McGill University has a host of Student Services available, including the Student Wellness Hub, International Student Services, and the Office for Students with Disabilities.
+McGill University has a host of Student Services available, including First Peoples House, the Student Wellness Hub, International Student Services, and the Student Accessibility & Achievement.
 It is worthwhile familiarizing yourself with these services before arriving at McGill.

-The Law Faculty’s SAO works closely with the Office for Students with Disabilities (OSD) to provide accommodations for students living with illness or disability.
-If you have received accommodations at any time in the past for disability or illness, contact the OSD before you start the program, as this will greatly facilitate a smooth entry.
+The Law Faculty’s SAO works closely with the Student Accessibility & Achievement to provide accommodations for students living with illness or disability.
+If you have received accommodations at any time in the past for disability or illness, contact the Student Accessibility & Achievement before you start the program, as this will greatly facilitate a smooth entry.
 If you are uncertain whether you will need accommodations, get in touch with the SAO to discuss.